heet-mewada/SBMP-NOTES/sem3/DBS/CHAP1 Introduction to DB and RDBMS.md

 # DATA, DB AND MANAGEMENT
 - ## data #DEF
-It is a raw material(information), that exists in any file format.
+It is raw material(information), that exists in any file format.
+Data refers to information, facts, or figures that can be collected, stored, and analyzed.
+It can be in various forms such as numbers, text, images, or any other format that can be processed by computers.
 - ## DB #DEF
-It is the collection of structured information or data usually in table format.
+A database is an organized collection of structured data that is stored and accessed electronically from a computer system.
 - ## DBMS #DEF
 <mark style="background: #D2B3FFA6;">A Database Management System (DBMS) is a software system that is designed to manage and organize data in a structured manner.</mark> It allows users to create, modify, and query a database, as well as manage the security and access controls for that database.
 - ## RDBMS #DEF